DataDog/documentation/content/agent/basic_agent_usage/windows.md

 ## Uninstall the Agent

-**It's important that the original account used to install the Agent is also used to remove it, otherwise it’s possible remnants are left behind and it won't be cleanly removed.**
+**It's important that the original account used to install the Agent is also used to remove it, otherwise it's possible remnants are left behind and it won't be cleanly removed.**

 Uninstall the Agent using Add/Remove Programs, alternatively, it's possible to to use Powershell as well.
 Here is a one liner: